 Nightstand Valet Docking Station

-This easy DIY docking station holds your phone, Apple Watch and more on your nightstand while charging.
+This easy DIY docking station holds a phone, Apple Watch and more on your nightstand while charging.

 Today is Day 2 of easy to make DIY gifts!
 In case you missed it, this week I am partnering with Kreg Tools to share 3 easy DIY wood gifts you can make in just an hour!